On the tensor structure of modules for compact orbifold vertex operator algebras: Introduction

-\paragraph{Acknowledgements} I would like to thank Thomas Creutzig, Shashank Kanade, Florencia Orosz Hunziker, and Jinwei Yang for comments and discussions.
-Theorem \ref{VregifVGis} and its proof were inspired by a question asked by Bin Gui on MathOverflow, https://mathoverflow.net/questions/321416/.
+\paragraph{Acknowledgements} I would like to thank Thomas Creutzig, Shashank Kanade, Florencia Orosz Hunziker, and Jinwei Yang for comments and discussions, as well as the referee for suggestions and corrections.
+Theorem \ref{VregifVGis} and its proof were inspired by the question https://mathoverflow.net/questions/321416/ asked by Bin Gui on MathOverflow.
 This work is supported in part by National Science Foundation grant DMS-1362138.